From abroad, Chiang Rai is the fastest and easiest way to reach the start of the tour in Huaysai.

 From the border crossing, on the Lao side, you will have to take a tuk-tuk to come to our office located right in the center of Huaysai.

-If you want to head to Chiang Rai on the same day your tour finishes, taking a taxi is the only option.
-You can arrange this by securing a ticket through a travel agent on our street.
-They can arrange transportation departing at 15:30 from the office (transit to the border and a shared van to Chiang Rai) for about LAK350,000.
-You should reach Chiang Rai before at around 18:00.
+If you want to head to Chiang Rai on the same day your tour finishes, we can help you book your transfer.
+The pick up is at 15:30 in font of the office (transit to the border by tuk-tuk, bus across the bridge and a shared van to Chiang Rai).
+You should reach Chiang Rai at around 18:00.

 You can otherwise spend the night in Huaysai and take the regular bus or morning shared van the next day.
 Buses depart Chiang Khong bus station (opposite Houayxai) for Chiang Rai every hour (last at 15:00) for a 2-hour drive.